simeononsecurity/simeononsecurity.ch/content/articles/mastering-risk-management-framework-cybersecurity/index.en.md

 1. **Categorization**: Identifying and categorizing information systems based on their impact levels and the sensitivity of data they handle.
 2. **Selection**: Choosing appropriate security controls based on the system's categorization and operational environment.
-3. **Implementation**: Implementing the selected security controls and documenting how they are employed.
+3. **Implementation**: Implementing the selected security controls and documenting how they're employed.
 4. **Assessment**: Evaluating the effectiveness of the implemented controls through security assessments and testing.
 5. **Authorization**: Gaining authorization to operate the information system after successfully passing security assessments.
 6. **Continuous Monitoring**: Ongoing monitoring of the system's security posture to ensure that it remains compliant and secure.